AVSystem/developer-zone/docs/academy/exercise5.md

 Congratulations on your progress in the LwM2M Academy!
 As you approach graduation, one final task awaits: bringing your IoT idea to life using the LwM2M standard.

-Your graduation project involves building an application that utilizes the LwM2M standard and the Coiote IoT Device Management platform.
+Your graduation project involves building an application that utilizes the LwM2M standard and the {{ coiote_long_name }}.
 Whether you choose the Raspberry Pi Pico W or any other IoT device, your task is to effectively gather sensor data and establish a cloud connection.

 Once your project is complete, please publish the final result on our [AVSystem Discord](https://discord.avsystem.com/) or share it publicly via platforms such as Hackster, Instructables, or your own social media.